Stock Exchange: Trading The Earnings Season

 H: I hope that humans are happy with the announcement.
 I see limited downside, and plenty of potential.

-Athena: My featured stock this week is Restoration Hardware (RH), in the home furnishings market.
+Athena: My featured stock this week is Restoration Hardware (RH) in the home furnishings market.
 Talking of the “Golden Cross,” well, my stock saw it too in mid-March and followed with an upward spike.
 Looking at the chart history, the start of the year was weak, with a fall from just around 40 to the 30s mark in late December.
-The further decline from Jan-March included a touch at 25.
+The further decline from January-March included a touch at 25.
 The stock’s late-March recovery saw it gain around 50% to come close to the 60s mark in mid-May.
 Then, the stock had a correction in May, followed again by its upward march in June-July.
 I expect the rally to continue.

 J: Didn’t we try this stock a couple of months ago – a Road Runner pick?